-This workshop takes place at the Boston Public Library News Feed Cafe 700 Boylston Street Boston MA 02116
+This workshop takes place at the Boston Center for the Arts 551 Tremont Street Boston MA 02116

 Do you learn and forget the relationships between f-stops, depth of field, and ISO again and again?
 By the end of the hands on workshop you will have more confidence and skill in understanding how to use your camera settings.
 If you have already started working with aperture priority, shutter priority and ISO, this class will help make sense of the choices so you know what to do in different shooting situations more quickly.